Alisson-Corrales/PokeDex-JSON/README.md

 # PokeDex-JSON

 ## Discription
->This project is to test our abilities to use JSON
+> This project is to test our abilities to use JSON
->We will create a website using JavaScript, HTML, SCSS
+> We will create a website using JavaScript, HTML, SCSS
->We want to make the PokeDex look like an actual PokeDex
+> We want to make the PokeDex look like an actual PokeDex
+> Most of the HTML present on the pages [^excluding the landing page] will be made with JS

-#### Some Functions
+#### Features

 - The buttons on the PokeDex will switch betweens pages

-#### OverView

->Abilities will go under Basic
+#### What will the JS file do?

+> This file will containe all 3 inputs that with the information for the following pokemon
+    - Charmander
+    - Charmeleon
+    - Charizard

+> There will be multiple functions, such as
+    - createContainer() which will create a section where to hold the information and later formated with SCSS
+    - createName() will take the name from the JSON string and append it to the section
+    - createParagraph() will take discription of the pokemon and append it to the section